In the first six years of Tory rule, public sector pay rose by just 4.4%. Yet over the same period the cost of living soared by 22%. It's time to act.

 The time has come for public service workers to get the pay rises they deserve.
 The public are on their side.
 Now it’s time for politicians to wake up, stop hesitating, and put pay up now.

 Dave Prentis is general secretary of UNISON.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.